JacobBarnettSec/blue-team-labs/phishing-investigation/investigation-1.md

 - Escalation required: Escalate to Tier 2 SOC analyst or Incident Response team for further investigation and reporting.

 *Note: Escalation to Tier 2 or Incident Response is recommended as a best practice, even if the immediate threat is mitigated, to ensure proper logging, reporting, and potential follow-up with the affected user.*

+## Source / Reference Phishing email sample adapted from the public repository: https://github.com/autinerd/phishing-mail-examples All personal info and real identifiers have been removed for privacy and safe demonstration purposes.